Charmonium Transport in Ultra-Relativistic Heavy-Ion Collisions at the LHC: Introduction

-In the present paper, we update our model for quarkonium kinetics in heavy-ion collisions~\cite{Grandchamp:2001pf,Grandchamp:2003uw,Zhao:2007hh,Zhao:2010nk} in several respects.
+In the present paper, we update our model for quarkonium kinetics in heavy-ion collisions~\cite{Grandchamp:2002wp,Zhao:2010nk} in several respects.
 Most significantly, we will implement the most recent experimental values for the total charm cross section and refine our treatment of CNM effects (including their $p_T$ dependence); we will also utilize an improved input for the in-medium charmonium binding energies as to ensure an approximately constant $\jpsi$ mass, as was recently done in our calculations for bottomonium transport~\cite{Du:2017qkv}, and re-assess the relevance of inelastic-scattering versus gluo-dissociation mechanisms.
 In our applications to phenomenology, we will specifically elaborate on our previous predictions for recent ALICE data on $\psip$ production in 5.02\,TeV Pb-Pb collisions at the LHC~\cite{ALICE:2022jeh}, thereby reiterating the role that sequential regeneration plays in interpreting these data.

-Our paper is organized as follows: In Sec.~\ref{sec:kin}, we briefly recall our calculations of charmonium reaction rates (for $\jpsi$, $\chic$, and $\psip$), how they figure in the kinetic-rate equation within a schematic fireball for Pb-Pb collisions at the LHC, and pinpoint updates specific to this work, \ie, the total charm cross section with corrections from nuclear shadowing and bottom-decay feeddown to compute pertinent nuclear modification factors.
+This paper is organized as follows: In Sec.~\ref{sec:kin}, we briefly recall our calculations of charmonium reaction rates and how they figure in the kinetic-rate equation within a schematic fireball for Pb-Pb collisions at the LHC; we also pinpoint updates specific to this work, \eg, in-medium charmonium binding energies, the total charm cross section with corrections from nuclear shadowing and bottom-decay feeddown in the nuclear modification factors.
 In Sec.~\ref{sec_time-centrality} we discuss the time dependence of charmonia kinetics in central and peripheral Pb-Pb collisions at the LHC, as well as the centrality dependence of their inclusive yields with comparisons to data.
 In Sec.~\ref{sec:pt}, we evaluate the $\pT$ dependence of $\jpsi$ and $\psip$ production in Pb-Pb (5.02\,TeV) collisions, based on fits to pp spectra.
 This analysis encompasses $\pT$ spectra, pertinent nuclear modification factors across different centralities, centrality dependent yields within different momentum bins, and the average $\pT$ its square, with comparisons to data as available.
 We summarize and conclude in Sec.~\ref{sec:concl}.